Chart Color Schemes

 Wishart demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Wishart's educational attainment is notably high, with 39.5% of residents aged 15 and above holding university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are the most common at 25.5%, followed by postgraduate qualifications at 10.5% and graduate diplomas at 3.5%.
-Vocational credentials are also prevalent, with 27.0% of residents aged 15 and above holding such qualifications - advanced diplomas at 11.1% and certificates at 15.9%.
-Educational participation is high, with 34.0% of residents currently enrolled in formal education.
+Wishart's residents aged 15+ have higher educational attainment than Queensland (QLD) and Australia averages.
+39.5% hold university qualifications: bachelor degrees at 25.5%, postgraduate qualifications at 10.5%, and graduate diplomas at 3.5%.
+Vocational credentials are also prominent, with 27.0% holding such qualifications: advanced diplomas at 11.1% and certificates at 15.9%.
+Educational participation is high, with 34.0% currently enrolled in formal education.

 Frequently Asked Questions - Education